LOADING ...

 Bắt đầu làm bài nào

-He was a tall stranger from way down south
+He was a long stranger from way down south

-He had a big old Gibson and a truck
+He had a big old and a pickup truck

 And Shenandoah

-And I remember him in that local bar
+And I remember him sitting in local bar

 Where I my pay each night